vmware-tanzu/cluster-api-provider-bringyourownhost/CONTRIBUTING.md

 We encourage code reviews by non-maintainers as well.
 If you are lacking context, please ask the author to better explain the change in the description.

 Look for things like
-* Is the code well designed?
+* Is the code well-designed?
 Is it consistent with Cluster API contract?
 * Are there ways to write simpler code?
 If so, please suggest
 * Is the code well covered by unit / integration / e2e tests?
 * Does the naming convention (variables / functions / types / methods) make sense?
 * Are there enough comments?
-Note that comments should explain the why rather than what
+Note that comments should explain why rather than what